 For some graduate programs, the sequence of courses is critical to the complete educational and professional experience.
 Additionally, many graduate programs are designed to rely heavily on the student cohort model.
 Thus, students are expected to enroll in every predetermined course scheduled each term.
 Electives are extra, optional, and made available only with a sufficient number of requests.
 In an emergency situation, a student may be allowed to postpone, drop, or withdraw from one or more courses.
 In some programs, in order to preserve all cohorts, the student may be required to make up all missed mandatory courses in an independent study format and to pay the associated independent study fee in addition to the cost of tuition.
 A student will very seldom be integrated into another cohort.
 In every situation the format in which the student will make up the course(s) is up to the determination of the respective graduate program office.
-In addition, should a student decide in conjunction with the graduate program office to take fewer courses per semester than the required course sequence entails, the student must complete the entire program within four years (not applicable to doctoral programs) from the date of his or her start, or he or she may no longer be allowed to continue in the program.
-Master's students are completely responsible to complete their program within the allotted four years.
+In addition, should a student decide in conjunction with the graduate program office to take fewer courses per semester than the required course sequence entails, the student must complete the entire program within four years from the program start date for master's students and within seven years for doctoral students, or he or she may no longer be allowed to continue in the program.
+Graduate students are completely responsible to complete their program within the allotted timeframe.